Table of Contents

 - Gross margins collapse

-In 2025 alone, RV inventory aged beyond 90 days cost U.S. dealers nearly $65 million per month in carrying expenses.
+According to Rapidious Titan.AI analysis, in 2025 alone RV inventory aged beyond 90 days cost U.S. dealers nearly $65 million per month in carrying expenses.

 2026 Strategy Shift